08Aristodemus24/thesis-writing-1/readme.md

 12. https://www.neurology.org/doi/pdfdirect/10.1212/WNL.39.6.868
 hybrid, long, short, term, memory, support, vector, machine, for, detecting recognizing, artifacts, in electrodermal activity data or galvanic skin response data signals, for stress detection recognition

+13. why val loss of 0 may be appearing in custom tensorflow model in the test_step() method